DisnakeDev/disnake/CONTRIBUTING.md

 ```
 *docstring removed for brevity*

 Here we have several things occuring.
-First, we have typehinted the return type of this method to return a list of Messages.
-As disnake supports python 3.8, we must use typing imports instead of subscripting built-ins — hence the capital ``List``.
+First, we have annotated the return type of this method to return a list of `Message`s.
+As disnake supports Python 3.8, we use typing imports instead of subscripting built-ins — hence the capital ``List``.

 The next interesting thing is `self._state`.
 The library uses a state-centric design, which means the state is passed around to most objects.
 Every Discord model that makes requests uses that internal state and its `http` attribute to make requests to the Discord API.
 Each endpoint is processed and defined in [disnake/http.py](disnake/http.py) — and it's where `http.pins_from` is defined too, which looks like this: